 - The flashback segments of Nick Harkaway's Angelmaker have elements of this, particularly the train and submarine used by Edie's employers.

-- Caprica (2010): The SyFy channel's Battlestar Galactica spinoff is a mix of dieselpunk and cyberpunk.
+- Caprica (2010): Syfy's Battlestar Galactica spinoff is a mix of dieselpunk and cyberpunk.
 The in-story virtual game "New Cap City", which plays an important role in the series is pure Diesel Punk of the Noir variety.

 - In 2010, Toyota created an ad series for their Avalon series that were decidedly dieselpunk.
 The first, "Train", was set in an art deco train station (complete with a Twentieth Century Limited-inspired locomotive), where the characters are wearing 1940s-inspired clothes and a cover of Mr. Sandman by Pomplamoose plays in the background.
 The second, "Plane", depicted men and women in 1940s-inspired aviation uniforms as a Douglas DC-3 flew in the background.

 - A 2013 mockumentary on The History Channel called "The Great Martian War" blended film footage from World War One with CG of Martian tripods.
 Watch some footage of it here.
 There was also a video game based on the film.

 - The emerging musical genre known as Electro Swing captures the essence of dieselpunk through remixing vintage jazz-style music and swing with modern technology and house beats.